Talonee/Database-Manager/README.md

 File: `extract.py`

 This program's purpose(s):
-* Perform web scraping on an old database and retrieve relevant data from various internal websites.
+* Webscrape through an old web database to retrieve raw data.
-* Clean and organize data into different categories.
+* Clean, structure and enrich raw data into a desired format.
 * Export data into CSV files to be used in Excel.

 ## Input
 File: `input.py`

 This program's purpose(s):
+* Navigate web database by the interface.
-* Read CSV files and enter relevant data into a website database's input fields.
+* Read CSV files and automate filling/transfer data into input fields.
+* Homogenize pre-exisiting user data.
+* Integrate both HTML parsing and web interaction.

 ## Analyze
 File: `analyze.py`